-- Toys: Your sun conure's cage should be equipped with a variety of toys to keep him active and busy.
-Consider a foraging toy, a wooden toy for chewing, a ladder for climbing, an acrylic toy that will last longer than his wooden toys, and perhaps a toy made for shredding.
+- Toys: Your sun conure's cage should be equipped with a variety of toys to keep them active and busy.
+Consider a foraging toy, a wooden toy for chewing, a ladder for climbing, an acrylic toy that will last longer than their wooden toys, and perhaps a toy made for shredding.
 Toys ensure a stimulating environment, so be sure not to skimp on them.

 - Cuttlebone or mineral block: These items provide minerals and can also keep the beak from overgrowing.